Pasqg/clojure-rdp/README.md

 Upon mismatch, the parser will backtrack and try another rule on the same set of tokens until either a match is found or all rules have been tried.

+## Error handling

+Error handling is very basic at the moment: a generic "Could not parse" is thrown, or if not all tokens are parsed, a generic "Error passing after <remaining tokens>" is thrown.
+Future plans involve the ability to detect and suggest missing tokens of one or more rules, providing more detailed and actionable parsing errors.

 ## License